FastTracker 2: Legacy

+Developer Olav Sørensen/8bitbubsy received the original sources of FT2 and continued to work on them, releasing multiple bug fixed versions of it, currently at version 2.13.
+As he expressed, he isn't allowed to publish the original source code, written in Borland Pascal 7 and Assembler, but is allowed to publish fixed versions of it.

 Architecture and features

 The FT2 interface is largely inspired by the looks of Amiga's Protracker.
 The screen consists of a pattern editor in the lower half, while the upper half features an instrument selector on the right, and the general module settings and some oscilloscopes.
 The pattern editor can be switched to sample/instrument editors.
-The program also features a little Nibbles clone and in-software documentation for all the features.
+The program also features a little Nibbler clone and in-software documentation for all the features.

 Patterns

 Patterns are essentially sheets of music where the musician is able to arrange the actual musical score.
 A pattern consists of several rows (64 by default, 1024 maximum) and is divided to columns ("tracks").
 Each row can have one note in every track.
 A note can look like the following: